MLHale/nebraska-gencyber-modules/2021/intro_to_first_principles/README.md

 - How does modularity contribute to cybersecurity?
-  - Modules can be mutually-untrusting
+  - Modules can be mutually-untrusting.
+In this relationship, a module validates all input received from other modules even after appropriate authentication.
   - Compartmentalization is possible using modularization.
-It contains damage to a single module.
+It contains the damage to a single module.
   - Using modules means that you can swap out a bad part.
-If batteries weren't modules, any time a battery died you would need to throw out the entire electronic device it was in.
+If batteries weren't modules, any time a battery died you would need to throw out the entire electronic device it was in! (e.g. Airpods!)

 - Examples